New Englanders Abroad: Souvenirs from the Grand Tour, 1830–1880

 The Best of York: Treasures from the Collection

 This permanent installation brings together more than seventy objects made or used between 1690 and 1850 in Southern Maine and the Piscataqua Region of New Hampshire.
 Together they tell the story of York—one of New England’s oldest communities—from its development as a frontier outpost in the 17th century, to a community with sophisticated tastes and world views in the 18th century.
-These regionally-made objects are of such exceptional quality, that similar examples may be found in museums such as the Museum of Fine Arts, Boston, Massachusetts; Old Sturbridge Village, Sturbridge, Massachusetts; Metropolitan Museum of Art, New York; Winterthur Museum, Wilmington, Delaware; and the Museum of Fine Arts, Houston, Texas.
+These regionally-made objects are of such exceptional quality, that similar examples may be found at Museum of Fine Arts, Boston; The Metropolitan Museum of Art; Winterthur Museum; and Museum of Fine Arts, Houston.

 The Bulman Bed Hangings